Cannabis plant with buds and leaves illuminated by LED lights in an indoor grow room.

 Bulbous Trichomes

-First in line are the bulbous trichomes.
-As the name suggests, these trichomes are small, round, and almost invisible to the naked eye.
-Don’t let their size fool you, though.
-Bulbous trichomes are packed with essential oils and cannabinoids, contributing to the cannabis plant’s overall effect.
+First are the bulbous trichomes.
+These are small, round, and almost invisible to the naked eye.
+Despite their size, bulbous trichomes are packed with essential oils and cannabinoids, contributing to the plant’s overall effect.
+Strains like Cream Caramel are known for high THC levels, attributable to the abundance of all trichome types.

 Cannabis plant in flowering stage with sun setting behind it in a field.